MaheshKeshvala/DownloadManager/README.md

                 )
             }
 ```
-Put below code into your permission result override method to handle the library result:
+Put below code into your permission result override method to handle the permission:
 ```
    override fun onRequestPermissionsResult(
         requestCode: Int,